-The candidate will fail the assessment unless there are approved mitigating circumstances and a mark of zero will be awarded.
+The candidate will fail the assessment and a mark of zero will be awarded.

 In determining decisions concerning re-entry to assessment for reasons of mitigating circumstances, the Board of Examiners may deem the affected entry to be not valid [ref: General Regulations para 10.8].
 Confirm the circumstances under which you would discount a failed assessment on your programme